fershad/fershad.com/src/writing/the-environmental-case-for-website-performance.md

 ---
 title: The environmental case for website performance
 published: 2021/04/01
+permalink:  /writing/the-environmental-case-for-website-performance/
+summary: >-
+  What's the link between a faster website and climate change?
+In this post I'll explain how you can help the environment by focusing on website performance.
 ---

 What's the link between a faster website and climate change?
 You might be surprised.